 The kneading blades on both machines have a non-stick coating that makes it easy to remove them from under the loaf and it is easier to clean them.
 The coating should last a few years without needing to replace the blades.

 Both the Supreme and the Virtuoso Plus have customizable settings that let you make your bread just the way you like it.
 All Zojirushi bread makers can also be customized to bake at high altitudes.

 On top of the preprogrammed settings that both machines have, you can also store up to 3 of your own settings.
 This allows you to completely customize the knead, rise, and baking times.

-Once you store your preferred settings, both bread makers will remember them and you can use them any time.
+Once you store your preferred settings, both bread makers will remember them and you can use them at any time.
 Customizable settings work particularly well if you are making bread that requires longer rising like sourdough.

 Both the Virtuoso and the Supreme have three different crust settings- light, medium and dark.
-Three crust settings are typical with most bread makers and it gives you more control over making your bread exactly how you like it.
+Three-crust settings are typical with most bread makers and it gives you more control over making your bread exactly how you like it.

-The crust setting controls how long the bread bakes for as well as how hot the heaters get.
+The crust setting controls how long the bread bakes for, as well as how hot the heaters get.